 Is Doenjang the same as Miso?

-Doenjang and Miso are both fermented soybean pastes.
+They are both fermented soybean pastes.
 But Miso is fermented with Koji, a rice based starter — giving it a slightly sweeter, milder flavor.
-Doenjang, on the other hand, is fermented with salt — giving it greater depth and sharpness.
+On the other hand, Doenjang is fermented with salt, giving it greater depth and sharpness.

-Do I need to use a sieve when adding Doenjang?
+Do I need to use a sieve when adding it?

 Doenjang can be quite chunky and textured.
 When added to stews and soups, distinct bits of soybeans can float on the surface.
 Some people prefer a less “beany” texture and use a fine mesh sieve to achieve a silkier, smoother finish.

 Personally, I don’t mind the texture.
-But at the end of the day, it depends on what kind of Doenjang you use and your personal preference.
+But at the end of the day, it depends on what kind you use and your personal preference.
 Do what you like best!

-If using a sieve, use a spoon to push doenjang through before adding to the soup pot.
+If using a sieve, use a spoon to push the paste through before adding to the soup pot.
 A fast, easy way to remove the texture but keep the flavor.

 How do I store Doenjang (Korean Soybean Paste)?